N02870941/mazes/docs/README.md

   <i>Maze solved with A* using euclidian distance as the heuristic.</i>
 </p>

 Another improvement to solving the maze is using the A* search using the euclidian distance as the heuristic.
 However, since the euclidian distance will often be a diagonal line, this heuristic consistantly underestimates because we **cannot actually go diagonally**.
-So, it only helps us eliminate the extreme corners.
-So, we still branch off pretty far.
-We visited 84729 out of 90000 squares.
-We visited 94% of all squares - very inefficient.
+So, it only helps us eliminate the extreme corners and we still branch off pretty far.
+We visited 84729 out of 90000 (94% of all) squares - very inefficient.

 <p align="center">
   <img src="img/png/performance/